Ypertex/blog/content/articles/turn-the-page-feat-sydney-taylor/index.md

 # Copyright

 This song includes the lovely vocals from Sydney Taylor as licensed via [voclio.com](https://www.voclio.com/).
-Any other part of the song has been produced by me (piano, guitar, drums, bass, percussion, strings, and riser).
+Any other part of the song has been produced by me (piano, guitar, drums, bass, percussion, strings, and riser in addition to arranging, mixing, and mastering).

 The following is a short extract from the license agreement.
 You can find the full contract below.